 You're able to create and send your emails in any foreign language using the application.

-However, in some cases it could be that you'll need to make a setting adjustment in your account in order to guarantee full support of the specific character set you're using.
-By correctly adjusting this setting, which is called the
+However, in some cases, it could be that you'll need to make an adjustment to settings in your account in order to guarantee full support of the specific character set you're using.

 By correctly adjusting this setting, which is called the default encoding function, you can be confident your contacts will receive your email without any missing/substituted characters in foreign languages, including Chinese, Arabic and Russian.

 Although this may sound a little complex, please read on for a full explanation.
 Alternatively, you may decide to seek the further advice of a developer to help you out.

 You'll find the default encoding function by clicking the person-and-cog icon in the bottom left corner of the screen, and then going to Account > Account settings.

 The 'Default encoding' dropdown is under the 'Localisation' section at the very top of the page.